epalu/epalu.github.io/content/authors/admin/_index.md

 # About Me

 I’m Emanuele, Ph.D. student in Computer Science at ETH Zurich.
 I am a Doctoral Fellow at the ETH AI Center, and part of the Medical Data Science Lab led by Prof. Julia Vogt.
+Currently, I am on a Machine Learning Research Internship in Health AI at Apple AIML.

 In my research I enjoy working on diverse problems that span multiple areas of deep learning.
 A large part of my research studies how to design generative models that handle a large set of diversified data modalities, balancing generative quality with semantic alignment and meaningful representations.
 Currently I am looking in particular at novel forms of guidance to mitigate well-known shortcomings of conditional diffusion models.
 I also have a strong interest on representation learning and have explored ideas for self-supervised learning, clustering, and modelling hierarches in the data.